Zoxcore/GSoC2019/project_ideas_list.md

 <b>Brief Explanation:</b>
 Toxblinkenwall currently assumes a default "wide" display configuration, like 4:3 or 16:9 aspect ratio.
-From a design point of view, some users prefere an upright, "portrait-mode" aspect ratio.
+From a design point of view, some users prefer an upright, "portrait-mode" aspect ratio.
 This currently can only be done by rotating the camera, and living with distorted UI elements.<br>
 To solve this, the communication protocol must be enhanced to negotiate the peers display and camera orientation, so that the endpoints can rotate the video and UI elements accordingly.